 We started taking our baby to crowded places when he was around 6 months chronologically.
 And, we kept clear out of nursery school until our son was 21 months old.

 Eventually, our son did get the RSV when he was 12 months old.
 Even after we took every precaution we could.
-It landed him on the hospital for two weeks, and it delayed his lung development even more.
+It landed him in the hospital for two weeks, and it delayed his lung development even more.
 But, strong as a preemie, he got over it.

 4. Should I wake her up for feeds?

-This was a question I didn’t expect to ask, even as a first time mom.
+This was a question I didn’t expect to ask, even as a first-time mom.